Haasshim/aftertaste/README.md

 **Remember every bite.**

-Aftertaste is a personal food journaling app that lets you log, rate, and rediscover the dishes you've eaten at restaurants — so you never forget what you had or how it tasted.
+Aftertaste is a personal food journaling app that lets you log, rate, and rediscover the dishes you've eaten at restaurants.
+This is so that you never forget what you had or how it tasted.

 ## The Problem

-When dining out in India, there's no good way to remember what you ordered, how it tasted, or whether you'd get it again.
-Most people end up scribbling notes in their phone's notes app, losing context over time.
+When dining out in India, there was no good way for me to remember what I ordered, how it tasted, or whether it was good or not.
+I ended up scribbling reviews in my notes app, and forgetting to update it.
 Aftertaste fixes that.

+## Repo

+This is a mockup demo of how I would want the this app to be and feel like and is not a finalized version.
+Using AI tools, I was able to make this mockup for the application in less than a week and requires multiple refinements for which Swiggy's MCP would be the start.

 ## Features

-- **Dish Logging** — Search for a restaurant, pick a dish, and log your experience in seconds
+- **Dish Logging** - Search for a restaurant, pick a dish, and log your experience in seconds
-- **10-Point Rating System** — Rate dishes from "Disappointing" to "Outstanding" with visual feedback
+- **10-Point Rating System** - Rate dishes from "Disappointing" to "Outstanding" with visual feedback
-- **Stamps / Tags** — Quick-tag dishes as Must Try, Will Try Again, Comfort Food, Spice Bomb, Do Not Order, and more
+- **Stamps / Tags** - Quick-tag dishes as Must Try, Will Try Again, Comfort Food, Spice Bomb, Do Not Order, and more
-- **Rich Attachments** — Add photos, record voice notes, and save links to a dish entry
+- **Rich Attachments** - Add photos, record voice notes, and save links to a dish entry
-- **Comments** — Write freeform tasting notes
+- **Comments** - Write freeform tasting notes
-- **Your Journal** — Browse all your past logs with restaurant, dish, rating, and tags at a glance
+- **Your Journal** - Browse all your past logs with restaurant, dish, rating, and tags at a glance
-- **Restaurant Search** — Filter restaurants by name, location, or cuisine type
+- **Restaurant Search** - Filter restaurants by name, location, or cuisine type

 ## Tech Stack